agrison/go-tablib/README.md

 ### tablib.Databook
 A Databook is a set of Datasets.
 The most common form of a Databook is an Excel file with multiple spreadsheets.
 Databooks can be exported to JSON, YAML and XML.

+### tablib.Exportable
+An exportable is a struct that holds a buffer representing the Databook or Dataset after it has been formated to any of the supported export formats.
+At this point the Datbook or Dataset cannot be modified anymore, but it can be returned as a `string`, a `[]byte` or written to a `io.Writer` or a file.

 ## Usage